-- understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's service referral arrangements. (see Working Together to Safeguard Children) - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - understand the importance of the role the designated safeguarding lead has in providing information and support to local authority children's social care in order to safeguard and promote the welfare of children; - understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting educational outcomes - ensure each member of staff has access to, and understands, the school's Safeguarding and Child Protection Policy and procedures, especially new and part time staff; - are alert to the specific needs of children in need, those with special educational needs and disabilities, those with relevant health conditions and young carers; - understand the importance of information sharing, both within the school and college, and with the safeguarding partners, other agencies, organisations and practitioners - are able to keep detailed, accurate, secure written records of concerns and referrals; - understand and support the school or college with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation; - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college; - can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online; - obtain access to resources and attend any relevant or refresher training courses; and - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.
+- understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's service referral arrangements. (see Working Together to Safeguard Children) - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - understand the importance of the role the designated safeguarding lead has in providing information and support to local authority children's social care in order to safeguard and promote the welfare of children;

+- understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting educational outcomes - ensure each member of staff has access to, and understands, the school's Safeguarding and Child Protection Policy and procedures, especially new and part time staff; - are alert to the specific needs of children in need, those with special educational needs and disabilities, those with relevant health conditions and young carers see also the School's separate SEND Policy and SEND Information Report. - understand the importance of information sharing, both within the school, and with the safeguarding partners, other agencies, organisations and practitioners - are able to keep detailed, accurate, secure written records of concerns and referrals; - understand and support the school with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation; - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school; - can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online - see also the School's separate SEND Policy and SEND Information Report. - · obtain access to resources and attend any relevant or refresher training courses; and - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school may put in place to protect them.

 In addition to the formal training set out above, their knowledge and skills should be refreshed (this might be via e-bulletins, meeting other designated safeguarding leads, or simply taking time to read and digest safeguarding developments) at regular intervals, as required, and at least annually, to allow them to understand and keep up with any developments relevant to their role.
+Fortnightly meetings of the Safeguarding team are held to share current case load and share good practice across the team as part of CPD.